GNOME/orca/docs/user-extensions.md

     self.controller.present_message_internal(_("Example extension disabled."))
 ```

+Changing an extension from the preferences page reloads all enabled user
-Orca calls `on_disabled()` before deactivating an active extension when the
+extensions.
+Once Orca is ready, it calls `on_disabled()` before unloading each
-user disables it, revokes its approval, or deletes it.
-Orca calls
-`on_enabled()` after activating an extension when the user enables it or
+current instance and `on_enabled()` after activating each newly loaded
-approves or re-approves it while its saved state is enabled.
-Approval and the
+instance.
+Therefore, changing one extension can call both hooks on another
+enabled extension because that extension's instance is also replaced.

+An extension that is newly enabled or approved receives `on_enabled()`.
+An
+active extension that is disabled, revoked, or deleted receives
-saved enabled state are separate, so re-approving an extension restores that
+`on_disabled()`.
+Approval and the saved enabled state are separate, so
-state.
-Approving or revoking an extension whose saved state is disabled does
-not call either hook.

-Only the extension affected by the user action is notified.
-These hooks are
+re-approving an extension restores that state.
+A disabled extension remains
+unloaded and receives neither hook.

-not called during startup or shutdown.
-Use `on_ready()` for startup
+These hooks are not called during startup or shutdown.
+Use `on_ready()` for
-initialization and `on_shutdown()` for exit cleanup.
+startup initialization and `on_shutdown()` for exit cleanup.

 Enabled and disabled hooks run synchronously on Orca's main thread and must
 return quickly.
 If a hook raises an exception, Orca logs it and completes the